John Horgan: 42nd Parliament

 On October 28, 2021, it was announced that Horgan had discovered a growth in his throat that required surgery.
 As a result, he appointed Mike Farnworth as deputy premier.
 Horgan underwent "successful" surgery on October 29, 2021.
 Six days later, Horgan announced that the growth was malignant.
 He said that he would require radiation treatment, and that he anticipated "a full recovery".
 He also said he planned to continue on as premier, and that he would take part in meetings virtually, but that Farnworth or other ministers might attend in-person at events on his behalf.

 From January 1, 2022, onwards, legislation introduced in 2021 required a minimum of five paid sick days per year for all employee's covered by the BC Employment Standards Act (ESA).
 This made BC the first province in Canada to implement legislation requiring employers to provide employees with paid sick leave and was part of the province's response to the COVID-19 pandemic.

 On June 28, 2022, Horgan announced that he would be stepping down as premier and NDP party leader once a new leader had been chosen to replace him for health reasons.
 He had been diagnosed with throat cancer in 2021.
 On February 9, 2023, Horgan announced that he would resign as an MLA that March and retire from politics.
 The by-election to replace him was held on June 24, 2023, which saw the NDP candidate Ravi Parmar win with 53.35% of the vote.

+On October 18, 2022, Horgan introduced Bill 22 to reform the freedom of information (FOI) law.
+It excluded access to metadata, allowed agencies to disregard an FOI request if it were excessively broad, and allowed them to charge an application fee.
+BC's information commissioner noted that in the six months following its passing, the number of media FOI requests had dropped by 80%.
+The NDP government under Horgan's successor, David Eby, has not repealed the fees.